LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

 .. method:: email_mxlookup(domain, -refresh= ?, -hostname= ?)

-   This method takes a domain as a parameter and returns a map that describes the MX server for the domain.
-The map includes the domain, host, username, password, timeout, and SSL preference for the MX server.
+   Takes a domain as a parameter and returns a map that describes the MX server for the domain.
+The map includes the 'domain', 'host', 'username', 'password', 'timeout', and 'SSL' preference for the MX server.

 Lookup an SMTP Server